cogstat/cogstat_user_documentation/Common-elements-of-the-analysis-results.md

 (New in v2.4.)
 You can rerun all analyses in the current Results pane with the `Analysis > Rerun all analyses...` menu.
 This is useful after you [reload your active data file](Handling-data#how-to-edit-your-data).

 (New in v2.5) Turn on ‘Analyses > Rerun all analyses when file reloaded` to rerun all the analyses seen in the results pane whenever the [file is reloaded](Handling-data#how-to-edit-your-data).

-When automatic reloading and automatic analysis are turned on, the editor software can be considered as the external data editor of CogStat.
+When [automatic reloading](Handling-data#how-to-edit-your-data) and automatic reanalysis are turned on, the editor software can be considered as the external data editor of CogStat.